-SA Objective Factors taken into account in scoring SA6: To protect and enhance Norfolk's biodiversity and geodiversity Would implementation of the policy affect designated ecological sites, or on species or habitats?
+SA Objective Factors taken into account in scoring the townscape and historic environment Would implementation of the policy affect non-designated heritage assets?
+Would implementation of the policy affect any designated archaeological sites?
+Would implementation of the policy affect unknown archaeological sites?
+Would implementation of the policy potentially enable the discovery of new archaeological finds?
+SA6: To protect and enhance Norfolk's biodiversity and geodiversity Would implementation of the policy affect designated ecological sites, or on species or habitats?
 Would implementation of the policy enhance biodiversity (e.g. creation of new target habitat on site restoration)?
 Would implementation of the policy affect geological/geomorphological assets?
 SA7: To promote innovative solutions for the restoration and after use of minerals sites [and waste management sites where applicable] Would implementation of the policy deliver any landscape/ ecological/ geological/ recreation / green infrastructure benefits on restoration instead of just restoration back to agricultural land?
 SA8: To protect and enhance the quality and distinctiveness of the countryside and landscape Would implementation of the policy affect the countryside and landscape, particularly designated landscape?
 Would implementation of the policy improve the quality of countryside and landscape?
 SA9: To contribute to improved health and amenity of local communities in Norfolk Would health and amenity (including impact on the amenity when walking on footpaths) of residents/ visitors be affected by implementation of the policy?
 Would implementation of the policy lead to any opportunities for 'gains' (e.g. new footpaths or public open space on restoration)?
 SA10: To protect and enhance water and soil quality in Norfolk Would implementation of the policy affect surface water and/or groundwater?
 Would implementation of the policy affect soils of 'best and most versatile' agricultural land (grades 1, 2 and 3a)?
 SA11: To promote sustainable use of minerals and waste resources Would implementation of the policy ensure that waste is managed as high up the waste hierarchy as practicable?
 Would implementation of the policy be in accordance with the proximity principle for waste?
 Would implementation of the policy affect the safeguarding of known mineral resources, mineral extraction sites and associated infrastructure?
 Would implementation of the policy affect the use of secondary and recycled aggregates?
 Would implementation of the policy provide a steady and adequate supply of aggregates and silica sand?
-Would implementation of the policy affect the highway network and road users?
-SA12: To reduce the risk of current and future flooding at new and existing development SA13: To encourage employment opportunities and promote economic Would implementation of the policy affect flood risk at minerals or waste management sites, or increase flood risk elsewhere?
+Would implementation of the policy affect the highway network and SA12: To reduce the risk of current and future flooding at new and existing development SA13: To encourage employment opportunities Would implementation of the policy affect the highway network and road users?
+Would implementation of the policy affect flood risk at minerals or waste management sites, or increase flood risk elsewhere?
 Would implementation of the policy lead to the creation of additional flood storage capacity?
 Would implementation of the policy provide new employment opportunities?

-Would implementation of the policy contribute to economic growth growth generally in Norfolk (e.g. by facilitating the development of new roads, houses etc)?
+SA Objective Factors taken into account in scoring and promote economic growth Would implementation of the policy contribute to economic growth generally in Norfolk (e.g. by facilitating the development of new roads, houses etc)?